When it comes to starting a SEO agency, you may find yourself in a place where you have to make some big decisions.

 To learn more about how to pay yourself and what is a reasonable amount, check out this article.

-One of the most challenging and critical pieces to starting your SEO agency is determining how much to charge for your seo agency.
+One of the most challenging aspects to starting a SEO agency is determining how much to charge for your seo services.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.